Today’s topic is why peanut butter is horrible for you and your kids.

 - Contains Phytic Acid – which can bind to the nutrients your body needs (vitamins, minerals, etc.) and prevent their absorption in your system.
 This is also a problem with eating brown rice.

 - Contains Aflatoxins – a group of toxic compounds that are made by the molds in certain foods — peanuts being a primary source.
 This also causes YEAST problems and candida.
-Diets high in aflatoxins have been linked to liver cancer and impaired child growth.
+Diets high in aflatoxins have been linked to liver health problems and impaired child growth.

 What’s The Alternative To Peanut Butter?